 *How to Keep Your Volkswagen Alive -- A Manual of Step-by-Step Procedures for the Compleat Idiot, 1976 Edition, page 90.

-Rob Boardman says - The 009 centrifugal-advance does often cause acceleration flat spots, especially when combined with the 34PICT/3 carburetor.
-But these can usually be overcome by ensuring the accelerator pump is adjusted for it's maximum stroke, installing a richer main and idle jets and a smaller air correction jet in the carburetor, and even plugging the hole in the throttle plate (e.g., with a pop rivet).
+Rob Boardman says - Sorry John, but your information is just not right.
+The 009 centrifugal-advance was never designed for the road-going VW - it was used on the industrial VW engines which ran at near constant speeds in compressors and generators.
+Race cars are running flat out or stopped - mostly at high rpm where the spark advance is "all in" all the time, and the mechanical style 009 distributor works well there too, but the meachanical distributors can NOT sense engine load, only rpm, so they often causes acceleration flat spots, especially when combined with the 34PICT/3 carburetor.
+These flat spots can minimised by ensuring the accelerator pump is adjusted for it's maximum stroke, installing a richer main and sometimes idle jets, and sometimes a smaller air correction jet in the carburetor, and even plugging the hole in the throttle plate (e.g., with a pop rivet).
 This helps make up for the lack of vacuum, and reduces any flat spots in acceleration -- but, at the expense of higher fuel consumption.

 Pro Vacuum Advance

 See The Wisdom of Bob Hoover on this subject.

 "Speedy Jim" wrote - The Bosch 009 distributor is well-known and widely used.
 This distributor has centrifugal advance only.
 Some people swear by it.
 (Others swear at it!)
 Lacking vacuum advance, it is slower to respond to load changes or throttle opening and thus the hesitation.